Intellectual Property | OSSP

 Protect Intellectual Property

-OSSP can assist you in understanding your role in maintaining the rights to your work and preventing the misuse of others' work.
+OSSP works with Legal Affairs and the Berglund Center assists you in understanding your role in maintaining the rights to your work and preventing the misuse of others' work.
+Contact OSSP regarding these topic areas:

-Material Transfer Agreements (MTAs) address the exchange of research materials between individuals at separate organizations.
-Case-by-case negotiation of MTAs is often necessary, particularly when intellectual property or ownership issues are involved.
+Material Transfer Agreements (MTAs) and Data Use and Transfer Agreements (DUTAs) address the exchange of research materials and data between individuals at separate organizations.
+Case-by-case negotiation of MTAs and DUTAs is often necessary, particularly when intellectual property, ownership issues, and confidential data are involved.

-Copyright, a form of intellectual property law, protects original works of authorship including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, computer software, and architeture.
+Copyright, a form of intellectual property law, protects original works of authorship including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, computer software, and architecture.

 A patent is a set of exclusive rights granted for a limited period of time in exchange for a disclosure of an invention.
 A patent is a right to exclude others from making, selling, or using the patented invention for a limited term and is essentially a legally recognized monopoly that the government grants in exchange for a disclosure of how to make and use an invention.
 Patentable inventions must be new, useful, and non-obvious.